Micka2302/cs2-retakes-allocator-2.0/README.md

 If you mix up `Incendiary` and `Molotov`, the plugin will fix it for you.

-- `MaxTeamNades` - This config works similarly to `MaxNades`, except it affects the max number of nades an entire team can have.
+- `Nades.MaxTeamNades` - This config works similarly to `Nades.MaxNades`, except it affects the max number of nades an entire team can have.
 The structure is the same as `MaxNades` except that after the map and team keys, it maps a round type to a max nade setting.
 The possible max nade settings are:
     - `One`, `Two`, ... until `Ten`